 Since the 19th century diamond hoops have never gone out of favor, but they have ebbed and flowed in terms of popularity.
 Right now, it is not an overstatement to describe the popularity of hoops as a tidal wave.

 During the last several years hoops transformed from a cool summer jewelry style to a year-round look.
 They have also evolved from daytime style staple to red carpet stunner.
-In fact, so many celebrities have worn diamond hoops at major events that it would almost be easier to list who hasn’t worn the look.
+In fact, so many celebrities have worn diamond hoop earrings at major events that it would almost be easier to list who hasn’t worn the look.

 At Wimbledon in 2017, the Duchess of Cambridge, otherwise known as Kate Middleton, sparkled in her personal pair of small Asprey gold and diamond Oakleaf hoop earrings and a green Dolce & Gabbana dress.